Attributes

 }

 //!
-This crate demonstrates the use of attributes for production code.
+Typical lint attributes for production code.

 // The `warn` attribute creates compiler warnings in case of violation.